justenpinto/receptiviti-challenge/README.md

 The ```--testcases``` argument is formatted as such: {TestCaseName}:{Args}.

-There are four types of test cases:
+There are five types of test cases:

 1. RouteDistance - gets total distance for route.
 Format: "RouteDistance:A-D-C".
 2. RouteShortest - gets shortest distance between two cities.
 Format: "RouteShortest:A|C"